 The School adopts an annual appropriated budget for its General Fund.
 A budgetary comparison statement has been provided in the required supplementary information section for this fund to demonstrate compliance with its budget.
-This statement can be found at Exhibit G of this report.

-Major Features of Calhoun Falls Charter School Government-wide and Fund Financial Statements Government-wide Statements Fund Financial Statements Government Funds Only Scope Entire School unit The activities of the School that are not proprietary or fiduciary Required financial statements Statement of Net Position Statement of Activities Balance Sheet Statement of Revenues, Expenditures, and Changes in Fund Balance Accounting basis and measurement focus Accrual accounting and economic resources focus Modified accrual accounting and current financial resources focus Type of asset/liability information All assets and liabilities, both financial and capital, and short-term and long-term Only assets expected to be used and liabilities that come due during the year or soon thereafter; no capital assets included Type of inflow/outflow information All revenues and expenses during year, regardless of when cash is received or paid Revenues for which cash is received during or soon after the end of the year, expenditures when goods/services have been received and payment is due during the year or soon after
+Major Features of Calhoun Falls Charter School Government-Wide and Fund Financial Statements Government-Wide Statements Fund Financial Statements Government Funds Only Scope Entire School unit The activities of the School that are not proprietary or fiduciary Required financial statements Statement of Net Position Statement of Activities Balance Sheet Statement of Revenues, Expenditures, and Changes in Fund Balance Accounting basis and measurement focus Accrual accounting and economic resources focus Modified accrual accounting and current financial resources focus Type of asset/liability information All assets and liabilities, both financial and capital, and short-term and long-term Only assets expected to be used and liabilities that come due during the year or soon thereafter; no capital assets included Type of inflow/outflow information All revenues and expenses during year, regardless of when cash is received or paid Revenues for which cash is received during or soon after the end of the year, expenditures when goods/services have been received and payment is due during the year or soon after